 - Performance fees for individual partners will not be paid in perpetuity.
 There will a cap or a time period at which point the fee structure will switch to a fixed or usage based model, more in line with traditional sales.

-This all goes beyond technology, publisher development and account management and extends out to creative, business development, outreach, and client services – and each of these segments will need to demonstrate tangible, attributable results.
+This all goes beyond technology, publisher development and affiliate program management, and extends out to creative, business development, outreach, and client services – and each of these segments will need to demonstrate tangible, attributable results.